 It is hard to get kids to try anything new.
-Save new recipes for date night and enjoy them with your significant other.
+Save new recipes for an at-home date night and enjoy them with your significant other.
 Find something that you always wanted to try and make it together.

 6. Have a DIY spa night.

 Being a parent is exhausting and stressful.
-It can be hard to get the self-care that you need or go for a massage.
+It can be hard to get the self-care you need or go for a massage.
 Instead of going out to a spa, bring a spa night to you.
 This way, you can enjoy it together and count it as a date night to reconnect with your partner.

 7. Learn something new together.

 There are tons of videos and tutorials on YouTube that teach different things.
-Find something that both of you are interested in learning and have your own class time.
+Find something both of you are interested in learning and have your own class time.
 You can have fun together while learning something new.

 8. Look at old pictures.

 When we get bogged down in day-to-day life, we can find it hard to remember how we fell in love with our partner.
 Take some time and reminisce through old pictures.
 You could take a spin through your wedding album and photos from when your kids were little.
-This type of date will remind you how much you appreciate each other and remember what it was like when you first fell in love.
+This date will remind you how much you appreciate each other and remember what it was like when you first fell in love.